defenseunicorns/uds-bundle-software-factory-nutanix/README.md

 ## Installing on Nutanix

 For further insight into the underlying infrastructure including the RKE2 cluster, see [the Nutanix IAC repo](https://github.com/defenseunicorns/delivery-nutanix-iac/tree/main).
 In particular the [UDS SWF pre-requisites documentation](https://github.com/defenseunicorns/delivery-nutanix-iac/blob/main/docs/uds-swf-prereqs.md).
 Note that as this bundle continues to be improved the above document may not perfectly capture the required buckets and databases.
-Also, buckets cannot be created in Nutanix via Terraform/Tofu.
-Those are always done via click-ops.
+Also, buckets cannot be created in Nutanix Objects via Terraform/Tofu.
+Those must be created via click-ops.

 ### 1. Install Required Tools